10 Natural Remedies for Seasonal Allergies

 Effectiveness in Reducing Allergy Symptoms

-MommaBear Organics' Allergy Relief Lollipops are made in small batches using organic, non-GMO, gluten-free, and dairy-free ingredients.
-Priced at $24.99 for a bundle, they hold a 3.9-star rating on Amazon from 29 reviews.
+Our MommaBear Organics' Allergy Relief Lollipops are made in small batches, and we’re really careful about using organic, non-GMO, gluten-free, and dairy-free ingredients.
+They're $24.99 for a bundle, and yeah, they have a 3.9-star rating on Amazon from 29 reviews.
+We're still small, but we're proud of what we make.

 Ease of Integration into Daily Routines